TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-configuring.md

 - The DNS CNAME record for the read-write listener URL is formed as `<fog-name>.<zone_id>.database.windows.net`
 - The DNS CNAME record for the read-only listener URL is formed as `<fog-name>.secondary.<zone_id>.database.windows.net`

+## **Common errors when configuring failover group first time**

+1. **“Replication to the partner managed instance could not be established.
+Verify that connectivity between the Virtual Networks of the primary and secondary managed servers has been established correctly according to guidelines in https://aka.ms/instanceFailoverGroups.”**

+    Please verify if NSG, firewall, VNET connectivity are set properly following **Recommended Steps** part.

+2. **Unable to select secondary managed instance when adding failover group on Azure Portal**

+    This is usually caused by DNS zone ID mismatch.
+Please ensure you deploy secondary managed instance under same DNS zone ID following [Create a secondary managed instance](https://docs.microsoft.com/en-us/azure/azure-sql/managed-instance/failover-group-add-instance-tutorial?tabs=azure-portal#create-a-secondary-managed-instance).

 ## **Recommended Documents**